 Have you ever felt like you’re getting sick, decide to take the day off from work and then magically felt better the next day?
 Or have you ever been so tired due to lack of sleep only to wake up feeling awesome after finally allowing yourself to rest?

-Well the truth of the matter is, life is better when you deal with shit!
+Ignoring problems does not work, we know this.
 Injuries need to be treated when they happen or else you will not get better.

 7 Steps To Successfully Recover From An Injury

-Step 1: Stop testing what hurts
+Step 1: Stop Testing What Hurts

 I see this all the time.
 A client comes in complaining of shoulder pain and knows the 17 different movements that produce pain because they are constantly “checking” to see if it still hurts.
 Before I go any further, please don’t do this.
 Though it’s important to know the range of motion that you can comfortably move in.
 Purposely trying to reproduce pain is something very different, and should be avoided.

-Step 2: Allow adequate time for initial inflammation to settle
+Step 2: Allow Adequate Time for Initial Inflammation to Settle

 This is highly dependent on the injury, but generally 24 to 72 hours of rest is recommended for most soft tissue injuries.